spicattutti/eslint-plugin-relative-imports-when-same-folder/README.md

 - [ ] migrate to typescript !
 - [ ] Add proper unit test using `RuleTester` from [typescript-eslint](https://github.com/typescript-eslint/typescript-eslint)
-- [ ] Check for a lib that helps with dealing with globs instead of verbosely hand-rolling the string manipulation logic = [ ] Solidify reverse mapping of path aliases with more tests, preferably using real world configs
+- [ ] Check for a lib that helps with dealing with globs instead of verbosely hand-rolling the string manipulation logic
+- [ ] Solidify reverse mapping of path aliases with more tests, preferably using real world configs

+# Acknowledgements

+Thanks [SMG](https://swissmarketplace.group/en/) for letting me work on company time.